-- The company you work for and whether there’s been a major change there.
+The company you work for and whether there’s been a major change there.
 This could include a wave of redundancies or the closure of a particular office or branch;

 - Your pension scheme provider or some information about the pension (for example, if there’s been an announcement that the pension scheme will change or be closed).

 SAVVY TIP: The scammer/fraudster may have got your information from a range of online sources.
 These could include LinkedIn – your own personal page and/or group pages from the company you work for.
 They also get data from social media sites such as Facebook and Twitter.
 If you’ve posted your CV on a job site, they may take information.
 Even if you’ve not posted this information, someone else may have done so.
 It’s worth Googling yourself and/or checking what’s readily accessible online.

 Personal information is so valuable to a fraudster because it’s easier for them to get your trust if they appear informed.
 Be on your guard.

-A. No, I’m afraid not.
 This is one of the most plausible sounding pension scams currently doing the rounds.
 If someone rings you up and says you qualify for a free pensions review, put the phone down.
 The only exception is if it’s your existing financial adviser and you have invested your pension through them.

 If you have a pension ‘pot’ type of pension and can make use of the ‘pension freedoms’ introduced in April 2015, you’re entitled to some free guidance from a government-funded service called Pension Wise.
 You can read more in my article called How will the government’s Pension Wise service work?